Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks ninth among all MLB pitching staffs.
+- The Giants have the ninth-ranked team ERA among all league pitching staffs (4.00).

-- Giants pitchers combine to surrender 128 home runs (one per game), the fourth-fewest in the league.
+- The Giants surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- The Giants are sending Junis (3-3) to the mound for his third start of the season.
+- Webb (9-9) is looking for his 10th victory when he takes the mound for the Giants in his 27th start of the season.
+He's put together a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.